 Dido Sylvia Jones is six years and twenty seven days old when she moves from a London squat to suburban Essex and promptly falls in love with Tom Trevelyan, the boy next door.
 It’s not just him Dido falls for, though: it’s also his precocious sister, Harry, and their fastidious, controlling mother, Angela.
 Because Angela is everything that Edie – Dido’s own mother – is not.
 And the Trevelyans are exactly the kind of family Dido dreams of.
 Normal.
 Which is what Dido wants to be, more than anything else in the world.
 But normal is the very thing Edie can never be, as Dido will eventually learn the hard way.

-- An Independent ‘Best 10 new novels for 2018’ pick.
+- The Independent ‘Best 10 new novels for 2018’.

-- A Red magazine ‘Best of 2018’ pick.
+- Red magazine ‘Best 10 of 2018’.